vega/editor/README.md

 1. Install the dependencies:
    `$ npm install`
+   * macOS Apple Silicon: if you encounter installation errors related to `canvas`, ensure the necessary system libraries are present by running:
+     `$ brew install pkg-config cairo pango libpng jpeg giflib librsvg pixman python-setuptools`
+     For more details, refer to the [canvas installation guide](https://github.com/Automattic/node-canvas?tab=readme-ov-file#installation)

-2. Launch the local web server:
+3. Launch the local web server:
    `$ npm start`

-3. The local web server will be accessible via [http://localhost:1234](http://localhost:1234).
+4. The local web server will be accessible via [http://localhost:1234](http://localhost:1234).

 ## Local Testing & Debugging